-In terms of subject matter much of what the artists choose to depict refers to the past.
+Much of what the artists choose to depict refers to the past.
 It is as if by capturing the stories and memories of how things were they will be able as a community to hold onto these things.
 The content of the work thus imparts both political and social content.
 The need to preserve their culture, traditions, stories and myths in visual form has played an important role in increasing self-awareness and pride within their community.
-This has been further enhanced by the extensive international recognition that the project has received over a relatively short period of time.
-In a society in which the hunter-gatherer, healer, shaman, dancer and artist are often united in one person, visual art becomes a powerful tool for expressing what one has to say about ones present circumstances.
-Looked at from this perspective the links with their rock art heritage are clear to see.
+This has been further enhanced by the extensive international recognition that the project has received.
+In a society in which the hunter-gatherer, healer, shaman, dancer and artist are often united in one person, visual art becomes a powerful tool for expressing what one has to say about one's present circumstances.
+Looked at from this perspective, the links with their rock art heritage are clear to see.

 The artwork of the Kuru Art Project has also played an important political role.
-The San people have been marginalized throughout Southern Africa and hence today are to be found on the bottom rung of the social ladder.
-Denied access to mother tongue education most children drift into unskilled labour, alcohol abuse and the whole cycle of poverty that serves to reinforce dominant groupings in societies prejudice against them.
+The San people have been marginalized throughout southern Africa.
+Denied access to mother tongue education many children drift into unskilled labour, alcohol abuse and the whole cycle of poverty that serves to reinforce dominant groupings in societies prejudice against them.
 That the San are able to show how well they can express what they want to say in visual terms that are internationally understood is due to initiatives such as the print projects undertaken by The Artists' Press and The Kuru Art Project.

 Six of the Kuru artists came to work at The Artists' Press in September 2005 to work on a series of lithographs.
 In 2013 members of the project were in the studio to work on monoprints for the first time.
 The flat areas of colour that one starts out with in monoprints suited their style of working and is similar to how they prefer to work in their paintings.

-The artists all live in D'kar and all of them have grown up in the vast Kalahari desert in and around the Ghanzi district in western Botswana.
-Although almost all of the artists are illiterate X'aga Tcuixgao, Coex'ae Bob, Thama Kasa, Xgaiga Qhomatca, Ditiro Mokwena, Koaba Coco, Sara Cao, Kg’akg’am Tshabu, Jan Tcega and Xgaoc’o X’are are proud to be artists knowing that they can communicate their lives, aspirations and experiences to people from all over the world using visual imagery.
+The artists all live in D'kar and all of them have grown up in the vast Kalahari desert in the Ghanzi district of western Botswana.
+Although almost all of the artists are illiterate, X'aga Tcuixgao, Coex'ae Bob, Thama Kasa, Xgaiga Qhomatca, Ditiro Mokwena, Koaba Coco, Sara Cao, Kg’akg’am Tshabu, Jan Tcega and Xgaoc’o X’are are proud to be artists knowing that they can communicate their lives, aspirations and experiences to people from all over the world using visual imagery.

 Artists at The Artists' Press A to L